 What are the needs?

-Over half of the 4.6 million population is in need of humanitarian assistance.
-Massive displacement, destruction of property and loss of livelihoods have exacerbated vulnerabilities of an already fragile population.
-Priority needs include food, healthcare, water, sanitation and hygiene, shelter and basic household items.
-The protection of civilians also raises major concerns, and lack of access and general insecurity make the relief efforts particularly challenging.
+Nutritional surveillance and treatment integrated into health services is a priority in a country where some 1.7 million people are food insecure.
+Other priority needs include food, healthcare, water, sanitation and hygiene, shelter and basic household items.
+The protection of civilians also raises major concerns.
+The lack of access due to general insecurity makes the relief efforts particularly challenging.

 How are we helping?

 The European Union as a whole - Commission and Member States - is the largest donor of life-saving assistance to CAR.
 As such, The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has contributed financial and human resources, for affected populations both within CAR and refugees who fled to neighbouring countries.
 It has also organised airlifts to transport relief supplies and aid workers to and from the country.

 ECHO is supporting projects covering protection, access to health care, food and nutrition assistance, distribution of clean water, sanitation services, logistics and humanitarian coordination.
 Refugees who settled in CAR in the last years are also being assisted.
 EU humanitarian funds are also helping improve the emergency response capacities of UN agencies and NGOs, from rapid deployments and needs assessments to timely responses.